kizuyoko/pokecheck/README.md

 PokeCheck is a Pokémon matchup checker that allows users to search for Pokémon and check type effectiveness in battles.
 The app is designed to be fast, accessible, and user-friendly.
 For more details, see the [PokeCheck Project Plan](https://github.com/kizuyoko/pokecheck/blob/master/PokeCheck%20Project%20Plan.md).

 **Phase 3 is here!**
 In this phase, PokeCheck connects to a dedicated Express.js server for API requests, enhancing performance and scalability.
 Accessibility has been further improved, and the app is tested end-to-end with Cypress to ensure a smooth user experience.
-Continuous Integration and Deployment (CI/CD) pipelines via GitHub Actions have also been set up to automate testing and deployment, keeping the project robust and reliable.
+Continuous Integration and Deployment (CI/CD) pipelines via **GitHub Actions** have also been introduced, automating linting, testing, and deployment to Vercel for a robust and reliable workflow.

 **Achievement**
 - 100 points on Lighthouse performance for desktop and mobile (homepage & search page)